Motjiang/ProductAPI/README.md

 # Product Management System API

 The **Product Management System API** is the backend for an Angular 16 Product Management System Application.
-Built with **C#** and **.NET Core**, this REST API is designed to simplify the daily tasks of administrators, enabling seamless management of products, categories, and their daily ToDo tasks.
+Built with **C#** and **.NET Core**, this REST API is designed to simplify the daily tasks of administrators, enabling seamless management of products, categories.

 ## Features